-So how can we not only learn to tame the distraction beast, but hopefully encourage our kids to do so as well?
-Here are five strategies to beat digital distractions and stay on task.
+So how can we learn to tame digital distractions and hopefully encourage our kids to do so as well?
+Here are three strategies to stay on task:

 For young kids (4-8), this app guides them through as they help calm the friendly monster down so he can get through everyday tasks.
 Kids help him take deep breaths, think of plans and then do them.
 The app includes five scenarios, all of which repeat the breathe-think-do approach to self regulation, time management and focus.